MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 When you create a process in process advisor, only you can see it.
 But you may want to share the analytics and insights with others.
-Share your process mining processes with others in your organization so they can also glean insights to make decisions.
+Share your process mining processes with others in your organization so they can also glean insights to make decisions.  <!--- Note from Sweeny: Can we add a sentence on how we can share a process mining process?
+This would complete the introductory paragraph and lead the reader forward. --->

 > [!IMPORTANT]
 > - This is a preview feature.